 One might not like the ideology of Machiavellianism, but one must admit that Niccolo Machiavelli, the Italian Renaissance diplomat and philosopher of the early 16th century, who is reckoned as the founder of Modern Political Science, was right when he said: ‘Whoever wishes to foresee the future must consult the past, for human events ever resemble those of preceding times.’
 The history of the deprived position of women in politics is deeply rooted in the patriarchal customs and traditions of most ethnic groups in Nigeria.
 Male children are generally elevated right from birth and fortified with the requisite resources for leadership positions.
 This male children grow to become independent men and leaders, on whom their female counterparts largely depend.

 As a result of these patriarchal customs and traditions, many warped perceptions and disillusioned concepts about gender roles have sprung up.
 Most women who ought to be in politics now were born in the 1950s, 1960s and 1970s.
 During this period, girl child education was mostly seen as a futile task.
-I remember there is an initialism of sorts that was common when I was much younger, which alluded to the supposed fruitlessness of girl child education, called WEEK.
-WEEK stands for “Women’s Education Ends in Kitchen”.
-The origin of the WEEK initialism may be difficult to ascertain, but its timing must have been before CEDAW.
+I remember there was an initialism of sorts that was common when I was much younger, which alluded to the supposed fruitlessness of girl child education.
+It was called WEEK.
+WEEK stood for “Women’s Education Ends in Kitchen”.
+The origin of the WEEK initialism might be difficult to ascertain, but its timing must have been before CEDAW.
 It would be recalled that Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW) was not adopted as an international treaty by the United Nations General Assembly until 1979.

 In comparison to men, a larger proportion of adult female population is illiterate, working as market women, artisans, petty traders and farmers.
 As reported by M. Lal Goel after a research, persons with higher education are more likely to be males, to have higher income, to live in better localities, to occupy higher status positions, etc. The more educated persons possess greater information about government and politics; they are also likely to possess a higher incidence of feelings of political efficacy.
 All these characteristics have a significant positive relationship with political participation.
 This partly explains why many women sit back at home on election days or are indifferent about political offices.